 First, these platforms usually do not get the approval from brands to sell full ranges of their products and therefore need to diversify their offer if they want their website to be attractive enough.

-Another thing is that some platforms ask foreign brands for exclusivity in order to integrate them in their website.
+Another thing is that some platforms ask foreign brands for exclusivity in order to integrate them into their website.